SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/P - Cluster Analysis.md

 ### Application of Clustering in Image Segmentation

 - There is a need for data reduction i.e. obtaining a compact representation for *interesting* image data in terms of a set of components.
-- The aim is to find components that belong together (form clusters).
+- The aim is to find the components that belong together (i.e. form clusters).

 ### Types of Clusterings